 Venezuela in a Regional Pattern

 The incidents in Venezuela are far from isolated.
 Across Latin America, critical infrastructure is increasingly under attack in what appear to be deliberate acts of sabotage.
-From pipeline punctures in Colombia to telecom disruptions in Mexico, adversaries are testing new ways to influence political and economic outcomes—without crossing into open warfare.
+From pipeline disruptions to telecom sabotage, adversaries are testing new ways to influence political and economic outcomes—without crossing into open warfare.

 In March 2025, Bolivia reported attacks on oil routes near the Peruvian border, likely by armed groups challenging state control.
 One month earlier, Ecuador’s state-run electric utility confirmed arson attacks on key substations around Quito, triggering blackouts and public panic.
 These cases resemble Venezuela’s sabotage episodes—not just in method, but also in state response: fast accusations, selective arrests, and limited transparency.